 Mitchell Rosenwald, PhD, LCSW

-PhD, University of Maryland at Baltimore, 2004.
+PhD, University of Maryland at Baltimore, 2004

-MSW, University of Maryland at Baltimore, 1997.
+MSW, University of Maryland at Baltimore, 1997

-MA, Sociology, Syracuse University, 1993.
+MA, Sociology, Syracuse University, 1993

 BA, Sociology and Economics, Salisbury State University, 1992

-Dr. Rosenwald is the President of the National Association of Social Workers Florida Chapter (NASW-FL), and received the State Social Work of the Year Award from NASW-FL in 2009.
+He is the President of the National Association of Social Workers, Florida Chapter (NASW-FL), and received the Social Worker of the Year Award from NASW-FL in 2009.